exactly-once/Home/content/posts/model-checking-exactly-once.md

 end if;
 {{< / highlight >}}

-First, we check if the `outbox` contains a record for the input message.
-If not we generate an id unique to this processing and execute the business logic (update history log of the state and bump the expected version number).
-Next, we stage the outbox records and commit the state.
+First, we check if the `outbox` contains a record for the current message.
+If there is not track of the message we generate a unique `txId` for this physical messages (line 2) and execute the business logic.
+The business logic execution is modelled by capturing `msgId` and `state.ver` in the snapshot history.
+Please not that these operations are modelling in-memory hander state changes - `state` is a variable defined locally.

-At this point the message processing is committed.
-The side effects won't be fully visible until we exectue `CommitOutbox` and `CleanupState`.
+Next, we stage the outbox records, commit the state and apply the side effects.
+All this modelled as 4 separate steps using `StageOutbox`, `StateCommit`, `OutboxCommit`, and `CleanupState` labels.
+Separate steps model concurrency but more interestingly, together with failures model the lack of atomic writes between outbox and business data stores.

 #### Failures

-Let's look into one of the `CommitState` macro:
+Failures are the crux of the model and there are many that can happen in the system.
+We already made sure that the model expresses the atomicity guarantees of the storages engines.
+Now we need to make sure that write failures are properly represented.
+This has been done inside dedicated macros - one for each storage operation.
+Let's look into one of them:

 {{< highlight prolog "linenos=inline,hl_lines=,linenostart=1" >}}
 macro CommitState(state) begin